 The degree of Doctor of Philosophy at Regent is awarded in recognition of high attainment in a special field of knowledge.
-Ph.D. students must pass the candidacy examination for the Ph.D. degree and present an acceptable dissertation within their field of study that presents the results of independent, original research.
+Ph.D. students must present an acceptable dissertation within their field of study that presents the results of independent, original research.
 The degree program's emphasis is on preparation for competent professional and scholarly performance.
 The basic premise of the Ph.D. degree in the School of Education is that it is primarily reserved for those professionals who will utilize research skills in their vocations of choice.

 Similar to the Ed.D., students have seven years to complete the program.
 A Ph.D. student will (a) complete 21 hours associated with the Ed.D. core curriculum, (b) complete 24-26 hours associated with an Ed.D. concentration, (c) complete an additional 6 hours of research related credit, and (d) complete 16 hours of dissertation research credit-the total program is 67 hours.
-The candidacy examination will be administered during the final semester of coursework.
 A candidate for the Ph.D. degree must present an acceptable research-based dissertation.
 The dissertation demonstrates that the candidate has technical competence in the field and has done research of an independent character.
 It must add to or modify what was previously known in the candidate's field of interest or present a significant interpretation of the subject based upon original investigation and research.